 - All Hercules solvent cement and primer products are certified to UL Greenguard Gold

-- Low VOC primer that meets California South Coast Air Quality Management Districts (SCAQMD) 1168/316A or BAAQMD Method 40 requirements, meets ASTM Standard F656 and complies with NSF/ANSI 61 health effects requirements
+- Low VOC, high performance primer that meets California South Coast Air Quality Management Districts (SCAQMD) 1168/316A or BAAQMD Method 40 requirements, meets ASTM Standard F656 and complies with NSF/ANSI 61 health effects requirements

 - Please refer to the Oatey Limited Warranty for warranty details